1N3/BlackWidow/README.md

 ![alt tag](https://github.com/1N3/BlackWidow/blob/master/blackwidow-report1.png)

 ## LICENSE:
-This software is free to distribute, modify and use with the condition that credit is provided to the creator (1N3@CrowdShield) and is not for commercial use.
+This software is released under the GNU General Public License v3.0.
+See LICENSE.md for details.

 ## DONATIONS:
 Donations are welcome.
 This will help fascilitate improved features, frequent updates and better overall support.